Learn to sail: Sailing license, basics & costs 2026

 Can I charter a yacht immediately after the course?

-Theoretically, yes — the Day Skipper is designed precisely for that.
-Practically speaking, I recommend first...
-2-3 trips as co-skipper Sailing with experienced sailors is advisable before taking sole responsibility for the boat, crew, and guests.
-Night sailing, strong winds above force 5, and tight harbor maneuvers, in particular, require routine.
-Many charter companies also require a Sailing Summary with completed nautical miles — usually at least 300 nautical miles as crew before the first bareboat charter.
+Theoretically, yes—that's exactly what the day skipper is for.
+Practically speaking, I recommend doing 2-3 trips as co-skipper with experienced sailors before taking sole responsibility for the boat, crew, and guests.
+Night sailing, strong winds above force 5, and tight harbor maneuvers, in particular, require practice.
+Many charter companies also request a sailing resume detailing completed nautical miles—usually at least 300 nautical miles as crew before the first bareboat charter.

 What happens if the weather is bad during the course?